dib-lab/dammit/doc/dammit-results.md

-## Parsing dammit output
+## Parsing the dammit GFF3

 Dammit provides transcript annotations for mapping against all of the databases in the pipeline you selected in the final dammit files, `BASENAME.fasta.dammit.fasta` and `BASENAME.fasta.dammit.gff3`.
 If you'd like to select certain annotations (e.g. to create an alternative gene-to-transcript map), you can use python or R to parse the `gff3` results file.
-If using python, dammit provides a `GFF3Parser` utility to facilitat parsing.
+If using python, dammit provides a `GFF3Parser` utility to facilitate parsing.

 ```
 import pandas as pd